alexerdmann/HER/README.md

 brew install crfsuite
 ```

-For other installation options, check the CRFsuite host [site](http://www.chokkan.org/software/crfsuite/).
+To install on other platforms, check the CRFsuite host [site](http://www.chokkan.org/software/crfsuite/).

 CRFsuite has been successfully installed if you can run the below command without generating an error message